cisco-ospo/oss-template/README.md

   your project.
 - [ ] Acknowledge that some features like [branch protection rules](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/defining-the-mergeability-of-pull-requests/managing-a-branch-protection-rule)
-  are only available when the repo is `public`.
+  are only available when the repository is `public`.
 - [ ] 🚨 Delete this section of the `README`!

 ## About The Project